13 Cost of Goods Sold (COGS) Statistics For eCommerce Stores

 • Customs & Duties: Import taxes for international products

-• Packaging Materials: Boxes, mailers, and protective materials
+• Packaging Materials: Boxes, mailers, and protective materials used in production or product preparation

 Many eCommerce businesses struggle with accurate COGS tracking across platforms like Shopify and WooCommerce, which lack robust built-in COGS reporting.